ShaneGH/busybody/README.md

 |options.activateImmediately|Boolean|Default: false.
 Activate the callback now, meaning it could get changes which were applied before the callback was created|Yes|

 ###Attempting to observe a value
+Objects are not observable by default.
+Sometimes you may want to observe a value only *if possible*

 ```javascript
 var myObject = {
 	myProperty: true